 A total of 22 weeks teaching with 4 hours classroom contact per week.

 Scope and syllabus

-The objectives of the course are to introduce students to one (1) of the three (3) main Arabic colloquial languages and the genres, themes and features of one tradition of oral literature, and to acquaint them with the theory and methodology of the study of oral literature.
+The objectives of the module are to introduce students to one (1) of the three (3) main Arabic colloquial languages and the genres, themes and features of one tradition of oral literature, and to acquaint them with the theory and methodology of the study of oral literature.

 Term 1 will cover language instruction and general linguistics topics, in particular the dialect geography of the relevant area, the historical origins of the dialect, and its developments in the modern era.

 Term 2 will cover oral literature through readings in selected texts (or written versions of oral performances) and close examinations of audio-visual recordings of live performances.